Gikkman/Java-Twirk/README.md

 behaviour anymore.
 * Deprecated `Twirk.getModsOnline()`.
 Twitch has removed /namelist on connect from the IRC interface, so I can't support this behaviour anymore.

+*(0.7.0 was redacted because I forgot to update the version in my pom file.
+Bummer)*

 ### 0.6.3
 Some pretty big changes behind the scenes, but they should be fully backwards compatible.
 Below is a list of changes: